DamianZaremba/damianzaremba.co.uk/content/_drafts/singles/2016-10-23-a-look-at-low-cost-tap-aggregation.markdown

 Raw sockets are generally very limited, hub based topologies are not widely used, limiting any traffic to broadcast for the servers subnet, or targeted (CPU bound) traffic (multicast/unicast).

-Generally, to be usable by any analyser the traffic would need to be encapsulated and transmitted, using further resources on the device.
+Generally, to be usable by an analyser the traffic would need to be encapsulated and transmitted, using further resources on the device.

 ### Span a switch